josh-works/josh-works.github.io/_posts/2025-02-06-on-hitting-and-the-concept-of-spanking.md

 this has been hard for me to write, has been sitting in one draft form or another for months.
 Finally getting it off the 'drafts' list, but only reluctantly.
 This is far too long for even me to try to read in a single sitting, especially on my phone, so it might be too long for you to try to read on a phone, or at once, too.

 I sometimes imagine that if I phrase something gently enough or the right qualifiers, I'll somehow 'farm' goodwill from the imagined reader.
 It _feels_ adjacent to a willingness to manipulate, though, and I don't like that, either.
 I don't wanna be manipulative.
 I think some of you have done bad things to others.
+To the degree you wish it were not that way, we can be friends!
+Otherwise, eh.

 Some readers have perhaps never existed inside of the USA, others never outside of it.
 Some have had a lot of exposure to religeous influences in the USA.
 I speak with first-hand knowledge of being 'raised evangelical', and this particular blob of writing addresses themes common within that group of people.
 Specifically, the concept of "spanking".